ISCHEMIC STROKE / COMPLICATIONS

 Diagnostic evaluation

-- general and neurological physical examination
+- general and neurological examination

-- check medication (sedatives, delirium-inducing drugs)
+- review medication (sedatives, delirium-inducing drugs)

 - follow-up CT/MR of the brain (large edema? hemorrhage? new infarct lesion? hydrocephalus?)